raspberrypilearning/kids-ruby-quiz/worksheet.md

 alert "Your score is " + score.to_s
 ```

-## Step 2: Asking questions and working with user input
+## Asking questions and working with user input

 A quiz isn't much fun without questions, but once we add some how do we know if the player has answered them correctly?